locationtech/geomesa/docs/user/accumulo/examples.rst

 The config file needs to have a ``SimpleFeatureType`` defined along with a converter that specifies instructions on how to turn the raw data file into that simple feature type.
-The geomesa-convert README.md file (in ``docs/convert/README.md`` in the binary distribution; in ``geomesa-convert/README.md`` in the source distribution).  describes the full range of functions available.)
+See :doc:`/user/convert/index` for a more details on converters, including a full list of the transformation functions available (:doc:`/user/convert/function_overview`).

 This example uses the ``date()`` function to tell the parser what date column is in.
 The ``stringToDouble()`` and ``::double`` functions give two different